TheoSeo93/PythonCrawler/README.md

 ## This is how the data was displayed in the mobile app
 (Too bad that I had to unpublish this app!)

-Solarized dark             |  Solarized Ocean :-------------------------:|:-------------------------:
+West Dining Hall             | East Dining Hall :-------------------------:|:-------------------------:
 ![alt txt](https://github.com/TheoSeo93/PythonCrawler/blob/master/2.webp) |  ![alt txt](https://github.com/TheoSeo93/PythonCrawler/blob/master/3.webp)